tensorflow/tfx/docs/guide/cli.md

 [run commands](#tfx-run), and [template commands](#tfx-template-experimental)
 sections to learn more about using these commands.

+!!!
+Warning
-Warning: Currently not all commands are supported in every orchestrator.
+    Currently not all commands are supported in every orchestrator.
 Such commands explicitly mention the engines supported.

 Flags let you pass arguments into CLI commands.
 Words in flags are separated with either a hyphen (`-`) or an underscore (`_`).
 For example, the pipeline